 We work with local authorities, the police and third sector equality and inclusion organisations to ensure that cohesion takes root in all communities.
-We also fund regional community cohesion coordinators who play a vital role in supporting this work in 8 areas across Wales.
+We also fund regional community cohesion coordination teams who play a vital role in supporting this work across Wales.

-The EU referendum has created divisions in families, communities and society, which will take a generation to heal.
-In some cases it has led to increased tensions in communities and even to instances of hate crime.
-As we move closer to EU exit – with the additional uncertainty of no deal Brexit – these tensions could be further exacerbated.
+The EU referendum has created divisions in families, communities and society, which could take a generation to heal.
+In some cases it has led to increased tensions in communities.
+Around EU exit these tensions could be further exacerbated.

-The Welsh Government’s EU Transition Fund has helped to expand the regional community cohesion programme and the network of coordinators to help identify potential problems in their areas.
-Their role is to reduce local tensions through engagement and reassurance and to facilitate collaboration between public services.
+The Welsh Government’s EU Transition Fund has helped to expand the regional community cohesion programme and the network of coordinators to help identify potential problems and arising tensions.
+Their role is to engage with communities, offer reassurance and facilitate collaboration between public services.
 Additional funding from the EU Transition Fund will also be used to build on the existing network of coordinators to undertake specific work to mitigate community tensions relating to Brexit.

-- If you are concerned a crime has taken place or is likely to take place, call your local police on 101 – 999 in an emergency;
+- If you are concerned a crime has taken place or is likely to take place, call your local police on 101 or 999 in an emergency;

 - If you have witnessed or been a victim of hate crime call 101.
 Alternatively the National Hate Crime Report and Support Centre has a free 24/7 helpline 0300 3031 982 or email Hate.CrimeWales@victimsupport.org.uk